Athletics & Rec

 Click the button below for a guide to help you decide whether your meeting should be in-person, online or hybrid.

 - Record the names of all in-person attendees.

-- Wear a mask in all indoor spaces and practice physical distancing.
+- Attendees are encouraged to wear a mask in all indoor spaces.